dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 <li markdown="1">
 Type `helloworld` in the **Application Name** text field.
 By convention, application names are lowercase.
-This name is used for the app's directory and the basename for the files it creates.
+This name is used for the app's directory.
 </li>

 <li markdown="1">